markhedleyjones/container-magic/README.md

 - **Just** - Task runner for daily workflow
 - **Docker/Podman** - Container runtimes (auto-detected)

-The tool acts as a "compiler" that transforms declarative YAML configuration into executable artifacts (Dockerfile + Justfile).
+The tool acts as a "compiler" that transforms declarative YAML configuration into executable artifacts (Dockerfile, Justfile, build.sh, run.sh).
 Once generated, projects are self-contained and don't require container-magic for daily use.

 ## Design Philosophy

 1. **YAML as source of truth** - All configuration in one place
-2. **Generate, don't abstract** - Produce readable Dockerfiles and Justfiles you can inspect and modify
+2. **Generate, don't abstract** - Produce readable files you can inspect and modify
-3. **Standalone after generation** - Projects work without container-magic installed
+3. **Standalone after generation** - Development uses just, production uses zero dependencies
 4. **Auto-sync** - Regenerate when configuration changes, warn if out of sync
-5. **Familiar workflow** - `run` command works like docker-bbq for quick execution
+5. **Clear dev/prod separation** - Different tools for different workflows

 ## Comparison with Docker-BBQ